 We will remove anything that may identify you from the information that you give to us.
-We will ask for your permission to share this information with other researchers, for ethically approved research projects, on the understanding that the information remains confidential.
+With your permission we would like to share this information with other researchers, for ethically approved research projects, on the understanding that the information remains confidential.
 We do this to ensure other researchers can benefit from understanding your experiences.
 They will not know who you are from the information we share with them.